bitwarden/help/_articles/security/bitwarden-security-white-paper.md

 Learn more: [How end-to-end encryption paves the way for zero knowledge](https://bitwarden.com/blog/post/end-to-end-encryption-and-zero-knowledge/) and [What encryption is being used](https://bitwarden.com/help/article/what-encryption-is-used/)

 ### How Vault Items Are Secured
-All information (Logins, Cards, Identities, Notes) associated with your stored vault data is protected with end-to-end encryption.
-Items that you choose to store in your Bitwarden vault are first stored with an item called a Cipher object.
+All information (Logins, Cards, Identities, Notes) associated with your stored Vault data is protected with end-to-end encryption.
+Items that you choose to store in your Bitwarden Vault are first stored with an item called a Cipher object.
 Cipher objects are encrypted with your Generated Symmetric Key, which can only be known by decrypting your protected Symmetric Key using your Stretched Master Key.
 This encryption and decryption are done entirely on the Bitwarden Client because your Master Password or Stretched Master Key is never stored on or transmitted to Bitwarden servers.

 #### Vault Health Reports
 All Bitwarden paid plans come with Vault Health reports for both individuals and organizations.

-For personal Vaults, individuals have access to the following:
+For Personal Vaults, individuals have access to the following:
 - Exposed Passwords Report
 - Reused Passwords Report
 - Weak Passwords Report